 The authorization of a PCC rule associated with an emergency service shall be supported without subscription information.
 The PCF shall apply local policies configured for the emergency service.

-The authorization of a PCC rule used for provisioning the UE SNPN credentials via User Plane Remote Provisioning shall be supported without subscription information in the case of Onboarding SNPN or shall be supported with subscription information.
+The authorization of a PCC rule used for provisioning the UE SNPN credentials via User Plane Remote Provisioning shall be supported without subscription information in the case of Onboarding SNPN (or shall be supported with subscription information in the cases other than Onboarding SNPN).
 The PCF shall apply policies for support of User Plane Remote Provisioning of UE SNPN Credentials as described in clause 6.1.3.25.

-* * * * Second change * * * *

-6.6.2.2 Configuration and Provision of URSP

-The UE may be provisioned (signalled) with URSP rules by PCF of the HPLMN.
-When the UE is roaming, the PCF in the HPLMN may update the URSP rule in the UE.
-For URSP rules, the UE shall support the provisioning (signalling) from the PCF in the HPLMN, as specified in TS 24.501 [22].
-In addition, the UE may be also pre-configured with URSP rules (e.g. by the operator).